jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

         return not the_input

-    def contradiction(the_input):
+    def contradiction():
-        return not the_input
+        return None

   the terminal_ shows :ref:`TypeError`

   .. code-block:: shell

-    TypeError: contradiction() takes 1 positional argument but 2 were given
+    TypeError: contradiction() takes 0 positional arguments but 2 were given

-  the :ref:`function<what is a function?>` only takes one input, but the test sent two
+  the :ref:`function<what is a function?>` takes no input but the test sent two

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen